Skip to main content

 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2)

-Fitting and Evaluating the Model
+Fitting and Evaluating the Random Forest Model

-We first create an instance of the Random Forest model, with the default parameters.
+We first create an instance of the Random forest model with the default parameters.
 We then fit this to our training data.
-We pass both the features and the target variable, so the model can learn.
+We pass both the features and the target variable so the model can learn.

 rf = RandomForestClassifier()